dan2105/FFAnalysis/docs/Tutorial.md

 ```
 </div>

+Since we are using the `sample` parameter of the `MyCustomFrame::defineVariables` funtion, we need to uncomment it from the declaration and defintion of this function in `MyCustomFrame.h` and `MyCustomFrame.cc`.
+Otherwise, the code will not compile.

 <div style="background-color:rgb(247, 250, 192); border: 1px solid rgb(95, 76, 0); padding: 15px; border-radius: 5px; margin: 10px 0;">
 <h4 style="color:rgb(88, 93, 0); margin-top: 0;">Exercise 8</h4>